os-autoinst/openqa-mon/README.md

 ## Build/Run

-`openqa-mon` is written in plain go without any additional requirements.
+`openqa-mon` is written in go with minimal requirements in mind.
 Build it with the provided `Makefile`

+    make requirements     # manually install requirements
 	make
     sudo make install     # install the binary to /usr/local/bin

     openqa-mon http://your-instance.suse.de/